Rohan392/TextAdventureGame-1/README.md

-Kivna's Revenge
 # Text-Based Adventure Game — C++

 ---

 ## Project Overview

-A terminal-based adventure game set within a 3x3 room grid.
+Kivna's Revenge is a terminal-based adventure game set within a 3x3 room grid.
 Players navigate through unique rooms, interact with objects, and face a reactive villain AI that tracks their movements based on noise levels.
-The game features branching narrative logic, immersive commands, and an inventory system for both player and rooms.
+The game features branching narrative logic, immersive commands, and an inventory system for both the player and the rooms.

 ---